-To note: there have been temporary changes to the service requirements within the NHS CPCF that were introduced during the COVID-19 pandemic.
-The changes were agreed by Pharmaceutical Services Negotiating Committee (PSNC) with NHSE&I and the DHSC to allow pharmacy contractors and their teams to prioritise the provision of key services to patients during periods of time when capacity in pharmacies and the wider NHS became very stretched.
+To note: there have been temporary changes to the service requirements within the NHS Community Pharmacy Contractual Framework that were introduced during the COVID-19 pandemic.

+The changes were agreed by PSNC with NHSE&I and the Department of Health and Social Care (DHSC) to allow pharmacy contractors and their teams to prioritise the provision of key services to patients during periods of time when capacity in pharmacies and the wider NHS became very stretched.

 These services are temporary, with the Advanced Services due to stop, however it should be noted how community pharmacy has contributed as a system provider and has been able to step up to national priorities to meet the needs of the population.

-It should also be recognised that there was a significant increase in the demand for selfcare, minor ailment treatment and advice during the pandemic.
-An audit conducted by the PSNC enabled them to measure the reliance that the public has had on pharmacies through the pandemic and the additional pressure that this had put on teams.38
+It should also be recognised that there was a significant increase in the demand for self-care, minor ailment treatment and advice during the pandemic.
+An audit conducted by the Pharmaceutical Services Negotiating Committee (PSNC) enabled them to measure the reliance that the public has had on pharmacies through the pandemic and the additional pressure that this had put on teams.38

 At present it is not clear what shape services locally commissioned by CCGs will take in the long-term future.
-The development of the ICS across Ealing as part of NWL CCG will conceivably lead to an alignment of these Locally Commissioned Services across the ICS area.
+The development of the Integrated Care System (ICS) across Ealing as part of NWL CCG will conceivably lead to an alignment of these locally commissioned services across the ICS area.